DWilliamZero/react-stocks-app/README.md

-# Killer Quotes
+# The Bike App
-### A responsive web app, built in React, that allows the user to search stock quotes, charts, and financial data.
+### A responsive web app, with a React front-end and a MongoDB backend w/ Express.
+The front-end will be deployed on Surge.sh, and the back-end will be deployed with Atlas.

 ![](https://www.dwilliamzero.com/zero-cloud/bike-app-mockup.png)

 ## **Description:**
-Killer Quotes provides real-time (15-minute delay) stock quotes using the IEX API.
-Users can add stocks to their watchlist, see price data, chart data, and in-depth company information.
-App is responsive for mobile and tablet screen sizes.
-Charts will be render using the amCharts4 library.
+The Bike App is a marketplace connecting buyers and sellers of used bikes.
+Users can browse all available bikes without having to sign-in.
+By creating an account, users are able post a bike forsale, or make an offer on a bike that is up for sale.

 ## **Wireframes:**
 ### **Home Page**